djrollins/haskell-from-first-principles-old/notes.md

                     Just weighty ->
                         Just (Cow nammy agey weighty)

-Instead, you can lift the Cow data constructor into a maybe with `pure` and then apply it to the arguments with `<*>`:
+Instead, you can lift the Cow data constructor into a Maybe with `pure` and then apply it to the arguments with `<*>`:

     createCow name' age' weight =